cziter15/ksIotFrameworkLib/README.md

 ## StopTheWar
-I've recenly switched to PlatformIO as basic endpoint for this library and I'm super-happy with this.
+I've recently switched to PlatformIO as base endpoint for this library and I'm super-happy with this.
 Amazing support, amazing epxierence!
 I really loved PlatformIO.
 PlatformIO is a Ukrainian project, so I've decided to link their message here...

 https://community.platformio.org/t/platformio-is-a-ukrainian-project-please-help-us-stop-the-war/26330